 Stewardship Process Presentation (2007)

-Updating the OGIC Framework Data Element List
+Updating the Framework Data Element List

-The OGIC adopted Framework Data Element List is the official list of geospatial Framework data that are designated for sharing by public bodies under ORS 276A.509 (excluding exceptions as defined in statute).
+The Framework Data Element List is the official list of geospatial data within Oregon’s Framework Program.
 Updates to this list will be considered on an annual basis.
 The process for updating this list includes the following steps:

-Framework Implementation Team (FIT) identifies a Framework Data Element to be added or removed.
-If not originating from a FIT, person contacts ?
+Suggestions for edits to the Framework Data Element List will be collected by the Framework Coordinator from March through December of each calendar year.
+Once collected, they will be passed to the appropriate Framework Implementation Team (FIT) for consideration.
+Revisions to the List can be submitted by any person, assembly of GIS users, organization, or FIT.

-The FIT documents the justification for the action.
+The FIT will consider the suggested edit and determine a recommendation for the GIS community to consider.
+Recommendation should document the justification for the recommended action.

-The FIT Lead or designated FIT team member presents the proposed action to the GIS Community and at a Framework Forum?

-The Framework Coordinator collects all list update proposals throughout the calendar year.
+The FIT Lead or designated FIT team member presents the proposed action to the OGIC Technical Advisory Committee and the GIS Program Leaders for review.
+If both technical advisory groups support the recommendation(s), the proposed Framework Data Element List will be posted on the Framework Program web site for 30 days.
+The Framework Coordinator will collect all public comments received during the 30-day period.

-The Framework Coordinator presents the set of list updates to the OGIC Policy Advisory Committee (PAC) for consideration.
+The Framework Coordinator will present the proposed Framework Data Element list, along with all public comments received, to the OGIC Policy Advisory Committee (PAC) for consideration.

-The PAC provides a recommendation to OGIC regarding updates to the official OGIC Framework Data Element List.
+The PAC provides a recommendation to OGIC for OGIC consideration at the April OGIC meeting.

-OGIC approves or denies the proposed changes to the adopted Framework Data Element List.
+OGIC approves or denies the proposed changes to the Framework Data Element List.

-OGIC communicates to the GIS Community, relevant stakeholders, data providers, and data stewards, the changes to the adopted Framework Data Element List.

 Adding or Removing a Framework Data Element

-One of the primary actions that will affect the OGIC Framework Data Element List is the addition of a new Framework data element or the removal of an existing Framework Data Element.
+One of the primary actions that will affect the Framework Data Element List is the addition of a new Framework data element or the removal of an existing Framework Data Element.
 This section outlines the criteria or justification for these actions.

-Adding a new Framework Data Element
+FIT Process for Adding a Framework Data Element to List

 The FIT should review the existing Framework Data Element list and ensure that the proposed data element is a distinct feature that is not already on the list or nested within a packaged set of data layers.